Mario Nicolis di Robilant

-Mario Nicolis di Robilant (Torino, 28 April 1855 – Roma, 23 July 1943) was an Italian general of the Kingdom of Italy who actively participated in the World War I, mostly at the head of the Italian Fourth Army.
+Mario Nicolis di Robilant (Torino, 28 April 1855 – Roma, 23 July 1943) was an Italian general of the Kingdom of Italy who actively participated in the World War I, mostly at the head of the Italian Fourth Army that won the first and second battles of the Piave.

 At the entry of Italy in the First World War in May 1915, he commanded the Italian IV Army Corps, with which he conquered Mount Nero.